 6. Eat traditional food at a restaurant

-Madrid has some speciality dishes it is well known for.
-Why not head to one of the many traditional restaurants to enjoy some Madrilenian favourites such as churros with a hot chocolate sauce, roast suckling pig, squid sandwich or Spanish omelette.
+Madrid is renowned for a number of speciality dishes.
+So, seek out one of the many traditional restaurants to enjoy some Madrilenian favourites.
+Churros with a hot chocolate sauce, roast suckling pig, squid sandwich and Spanish omelettes are firm favourites!

 7. Watch a sunset while sipping your favourite drink